heymarcel/draft-ietf-wimse-headless-jwt-authentication/draft-levy-wimse-headless-jwt-authentication-practices.md

 1. The workload calls a Resource Server over HTTP and presents a JWT Bearer Token as specified in Section 4 of [RFC7521].
-2. The Resource Server takes the value from the `iss` claim and appends "/.well-known/openid-configuration" to retrieve the Authorization Server's configuration via HTTP, as specified in [OIDC.Discovery].
+2. The Resource Server takes the value from the `iss` claim and appends `/.well-known/openid-configuration` to retrieve the Authorization Server's configuration via HTTP, as specified in [OIDC.Discovery].
+Alternatively, the OAuth 2.0 Authorization Server Metadata endpoint [RFC8414] may be used.
 3. The Resource Server then retrieves the JWKs via HTTP from the `jwks_uri` declared in the Authorization Server's configuration response.
 4. Using the appropiate issuer key, the Resource Server verifies the signature of the JWT Bearer Token.
 5. The Resource Server then responds to the workload according to the outcome of the signature verification.

 As we can see, the headless JWT authentication pattern closely follows that of OIDC, but like much great literature it starts "in medias res," without the